We are glad you have chosen to explore our church.

 Click on the File to find out what to expect when you attend and other Frequently Asked Questions

 What is the Anglican Communion?

-There is no Anglican central authority such as a pope.
-Each Church makes its own decisions in its own ways, guided by recommendations from the Lambeth Conference, Anglican Consultative Council, the Primates' Meeting and the Archbishop of Canterbury.
+There is no Anglican central authority, such as a pope.
+Each Church makes decisions in their best way, guided by recommendations from the Lambeth Conference, Anglican Consultative Council, the Primates’ Meeting, and the Archbishop of Canterbury.

 Anglicans and Episcopalians have always worked and worshipped together across national borders to support each other’s lives and ministry.
-The insight, experience and wisdom contributed to joint endeavors by Anglican Communion members from all provinces means that the Communion can pack a real punch at national and international levels.
-Examples of such collaboration can be found in the Communion's Networks, in projects such as Anglican Witness, the Anglican Alliance, in its International Commission on Unity, Faith and Order and on the Anglican Communion News Service.
+The insight, experience, and wisdom contributed to joint endeavors by Anglican Communion members from all provinces mean that the Communion can pack a real punch at national and international levels.
+Some examples of these collaborations include Communion’s Networks, projects such as Anglican Witness, the Anglican Alliance, its International Commission on Unity, Faith and Order, and the Anglican Communion News Service.

-It has always been a strength of the Anglican Communion that such co-operation continues and flourishes despite significant disagreements on certain issues.
-Other Christian traditions look to the Anglican Communion to learn from its ability to have good disagreements.
-Projects such as Continuing Indaba and Living Reconciliation testify to how reconciliation is at the heart of our Communion.
+It has always been a strength of the Anglican Communion that such co-operation continues and flourishes despite significant disagreements on specific issues.
+Other Christian traditions look to the Anglican Communion to learn from its ability to have reasonable disagreements.
+Projects such as Continuing Indaba and Living Reconciliation testify how reconciliation is at the heart of our Communion.